mmennelle/WordGenerator/README.md

 Generate passwords using an extensive list of adjectives and nouns.
 The arguments below allow for customization.

 DEFAULT: ~3.4 Billion strings.
-All lowercase consisting of an adjective,noun, and two digits
+All lowercase consisting of an adjective, noun, and two digits
 EXAMPLE: "actualglove45"

 CLI arguments: